BaylorCS/baylorml/README.md

 baylorml
 ========

-Machine learning library currently supporting convolutional neural networks and fast k-means clustering.
+Machine learning library supporting convolutional neural networks.

+Used to contain code for fast k-means, but that has moved to https://github.com/ghamerly/fast-kmeans